Siddhu580/cybersecurity-journey/RECON_LAB/Recon_Lab_Flags_Full_Journal.md

 * Robots.txt can leak sensitive paths
 * Backup files & mirrored sites = hidden gold.

-**BOOOM moments included** — found all flags step by step, learned a ton, and documented my mistakes 😎.
+found all flags"which suprised me too" step by step, learned a ton, and documented my mistakes 😎.

+---

+If you want, I can also **write the `README.md` for this RECON\_LAB folder** so it looks clean on GitHub with the folder structure, images, and a short overview.

+Do you want me to do that next?